Mehreenhai/OMSA_admissions/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install and use my code:
 ```
 For the purpose of data retrieval and data analysis, I have used a variety of tools including:
 - Python